Become a Registered Counsellor

 Why should I take your program instead of an M.A.?

-The answer to this question depends on what kind of program you’re looking for, and what kind of counselling career you envision for yourself.
+The answer to this question depends on what kind of program you’re looking for and what type of counselling career you envision for yourself.
 PRAC is geared toward those who want to open a private practice, and/or do their own thing in the field.
-Our program is more practical, self-reflective, and teaches a very specific model.
+Our program is more practical, self-reflective, and although it is founded on established theory, it teaches a particular experiential/relational model.
 Everything you learn, you will be applying to yourself, and practicing with others: starting with your classmates, and graduating to practicing with participants in our workshops under supervision (as part of your practicum).
 Our program is relational, experiential, and transpersonal.
-An M.A. will give you a broader education in many schools of therapy, academic writing and practical skill; our program will give you a cursory familiarity with main schools of therapy but will focus on the approaches we actively use and emphasizes application practical skill.
+An M.A. will give you a broader education in many schools of therapy, academic writing and practical skill; our program will give you a cursory familiarity with main schools of therapy but will focus on the approaches we actively use and emphasizes the application of practical skill.

 If you want a traditional agency career, you are best served with a traditional (ie. MA) education.
 In Canada, most agency work specifies an MA, in the UK membership in BACP.
 We have had grads successfully get more traditional jobs in agencies, health services or schools, but it is not the norm, and tends to happen because the organization is open to alternative approaches, because they see an individual’s ability, or someone in the organization is familiar with our approach.